FRC2713/Robot2020-ACE/README.md

 # Events

 Events deal with input devices.
-A pollEvents method is provided, this is called before an Actions's runActions method, that allows Events to query the state of said input device every iteration if need be.
+A pollEvents method is provided, this is called before the Actions's runActions method, that allows Events to query the state of said input device every iteration if need be.

 Events should provide a well defined and well formed API that promotes code readability, based on getters, to the rest of the code, for example, ControllerEvents turns getXboxLeftBumper to openIntake: